Town Board Rezones 1282 Stony Point

 My decision was based upon a considerable amount of time that was spent with the residents.
 Two years ago when the owner requested rezone, my initial reaction was that it was a good move - to remove a commercial zone in a residential area.
 I was amazed that the residents were not in favor of the request.
 I met with the residents over a three-month period.
 We researched how this "now conforming" use was obtained.
 We pulled the file on 1282 Stony Point - looked at previous Town Board minutes and researched definitions.
 Definitions such as "special use", "non-conforming", "professional services" and various zoning restrictions.
 I had a very positive feeling that we were close to a resolution, then during one meeting a neighbor brought to our attention a rental property behind her.
 She described the condition and made the point of rental properties and absentee landlords not caring for their property.
 That ended the meeting and the residents agreed that professional services and one apartment is what they wanted.

-The compromise that the owner agreed to make, a maximum of 3 apartments, removal of the professional services was in my opinion the best for the neighborhood.
 There are numerous rental properties in residential neighborhoods that most neighbors do not even know are rentals.
 I did not think it was justified to use one example to influence my decision.